 However, the best racing games offer high-speed thrills and an opportunity to tap into your competitive spirit while driving a wide selection of interesting and uniquely designed vehicles.

-So here we’ve highlighted some of the best racing games to play in 2019.
-Make sure to check back as we’ll be updating this list with new titles in the future.
+In this article, we will be highlighting the best racing experiences available to play in 2022.
+Make sure to check back as we’ll be updating this list in the future with new entries.

 Assetto Corsa Competizione

-When it comes to realistic racing sims, the Assetto Corsa games are among the very best.
-The latest entry in the series, puts players behind the wheel of iconic GT racing cars like Ferraris, Lamborghinis, and McLarens to name a few, all rendered to look as realistic and carefully-detailed as possible.
+When it comes to realistic racing sims, you’ll find that there aren’t that many series offering an experience as authentic as the Assetto Corsa games, namely2019’ss Competizione.
+The latest entry puts players behind the wheel of iconic GT racing cars like Ferraris, Lamborghinis, and McLarens, all rendered to look as realistic and carefully-detailed as possible.

-Next up is F1 2018, a realistic racing and sports management sim that has you exploring the world of Formula 1 both on and off the track.
-The game features every vehicle from F1 2017 in addition to six new classics from the 1970s-early 2000s.
+Next up is F1 2019, a racing/sports management sim that has you exploring the world of Formula 1 both on and off the track.
+The game features all the official teams, drivers and 21 circuits from the 2019 season along with F2 racers from the previous year.